StefanPuia/backupr/docs/src/posts/sources/posts/dockercp.md

 - default value{.field-chip-default}
   {.field-chips}

 Skip paths that do not exist in the container.
+Sourcing will stop if set to `false` and path does not exist.
 Defaults to `false`.

 {% include 'partials/sources/common-configuration-after.md' %}